nephio-project/porch/docs/tutorials/porch-development-environment/README.md

 # Restart from scratch

-Sometimes the development cluster gets cluttered and you may experience weird behaviour from porch.
+Sometimes the development cluster gets cluttered and you may experience weird behavior from porch.
 In this case you might want to restart with a clean slate, by deleting the development cluster with the following command:

 ```bash